Viestar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - Adds execute permission to the owner and the group owner, and read permission to other users.
 7-everybody - Adds execution permission to the owner, the group owner and the other users 8-James Bond - Strips user and groups of all permissions and grants others all permission.
+9-John_Doe - Gives user all permissions, gropus read and execute permissions and others write and execute permissions.